jstephenj14/T-Test-Algorithm-Automation/README.md

 # T-test Algorithm Automation

+_My name is John Stephen and I've created these pages to document my project work both at my workplace and otherwise.
+I am open to updating or improving any of the codes or processes I discuss here so feel free to reach out to me.
+Please visit [my profile page](https://github.com/jstephenj14) for other projects.
+Happy reading!_

+_Disclaimer: Client sensitive numbers and names have been altered to retain confidentiality._

 ## Background
 The two sample T-test is, in the roughest terms, used to detect whether the difference in means of two samples is significantly different.
 If the p-value that such a T-test provides is less that 0.05, we are told to reject the null hypothesis that difference in means is non-significant.